fibert/cdk-aspect-vpc-stateful-cidr-block-assigner/README.md

 * You can only apply aspect to a CDK construct tree containing up to one VPC
 * VPC construct and provided VPC ID must match
 * Only supports IPv4
-* One CIDR block per VPC(?)
+* One CIDR block per VPC

 ### General
-* To ensure consistancy between deployments you must check in all `${VPC_ID}.subnets.context.json` files to your git repository, see [Subnet Context File](#subnet-context-file)
+* To ensure consistancy between deployments you must check in all `${VPC_ID}.subnets.context.json` files to your git repository, see [Subnet Context File](#generate-subnet-context-file)
-* Removing this aspect after first usage will cause deployment issues
+* Removing this aspect after first use will cause deployment issues

-### Supported actions
+## Availability Zone Migration Considerations
-* Add and remove the last specified AZ in the `availabilityZones` prop; I.e., the right-most AZ
+When migrating AWS resources between availability zones (AZ), it's recommended to use the Expand/Shrink approach.
+This method involves expanding your VPC to include new AZs, deploy your application resources in the new AZs, and then gradually shrink the footprint in the AZs you want to migrate away from.

-* Substitute any AZ with another
+The shrinking process, which involves removing resources and subnets from the AZs you're migrating away from, requires extreme caution.
+Before deleting any AWS resources or subnets, it's essential to ensure that all critical workloads and data have been successfully migrated to the new AZs.
+Only after confirming that all resources have been safely migrated and that there are no dependencies on the old AZs should you proceed with deletion.
+Remember that deleting resources is irreversible, so always double-check and consider using temporary safeguards like disabling termination protection only when you're absolutely certain about the deletion.

 ## Usage Instructions